• Home

 Sleeping on your back can help rest the joints and spine by taking the pressure off and letting gravity do its work.

-Keep in mind though, that your back has natural curves, so sleeping completely flat is going to cause discomfort.
-You will need to supplement your pillow collection with neck, lumbar, and behind the knees support.
+Keep in mind, that your back has natural curves, so sleeping completely flat is going to cause discomfort for most.
+If you have tried to sleep on your back without anything, then you probably need some support.
+You may need to increase your pillow collection with neck, lumbar, and behind the knees support.

 There have been some unique pillows created for this exact purpose, such as the Contoured Orthopedic Memory Foam Pillow for neck pain and the Lumbar Support Pillow for sleeping.

-Most of the support pillows run about $30, so if you are looking for a cheaper alternative, try rolling up a towel for behind your knees and low back.
+Most of the support pillows run about $30, so if you are looking for a cheaper alternative, try rolling up a towel for behind your knees and lower back.

 I would recommend spending the money for a support pillow under your neck and head though as a towel may not be enough and you don’t want to wake up with neck or head pain.

 Another consideration is your mattress.
+Is it time for a change?
 While the pillow top and plushy beds are inviting, when sleeping on your back, you will want more support to keep your body aligned.

 Otherwise, you will wake up with the heavier parts of your body sunken into the mattress leaving you out of alignment and likely very sore.